NZ's former top military attache to the US Alfred Keating sentenced over hidden toilet camera in DC embassy

 Embassy workers were left distressed and felt unsafe by such a violation of their privacy, King said.

-Feelings of distrust were compounded when a person of such a senior position was arrested for the crime, he said.
+Feelings of distrust by embassy workers were compounded when a person of such a senior position was arrested for the crime, he said.

 In a statement earlier provided to the Herald he said he was "very disappointed to find myself caught up in this incident".